dnsimple/dnsimple-support/content/articles/supadupa-service.markdown

 ---

 [SupaDupa](http://supadupa.me) helps you set up your own professional online store without any of the skills or upfront commitments required when hiring a web agency to build one for you.
-With DNSimple one-click [DNS services](/categories/services/) you can set up the DNS records required by Google Workspace using the one-click service we provide.
+With DNSimple one-click [DNS services](/categories/services/) you can set up the DNS records required by SupaDupa using the one-click service we provide.

 ## Enabling SupaDupa service